Laminate Flooring Cost

 Bevelled Edge Laminate

-If you chose laminate floor that has bevelled edges it will help to show off each individual plank.
-This in turn gives a very traditional feel, much like floorboards or solid wood flooring.
+If you choose a laminate floor that has bevelled edges it will help to show off each individual plank.
+This, in turn, gives a very traditional feel, much like floorboards or solid wood flooring.

 Micro-bevelled Edge Laminate

 Micro-bevelled Edge Laminate, much like bevelled edge laminate, have a v-groove between boards when fitted.
 However, in micro-bevelled the groove is much smaller.
-This size reduction was originally created due to a lot of people finding bevelled edges to be dust and dirt traps.
+This size reduction was originally created because a lot of people found bevelled edges to be dust and dirt traps.

 However, with micro-bevelled laminate, this difference will be a lot smaller.